Sinfin, Derby, Derbyshire, England.

 Although the aero engine factory is still here and continues to expand, many of the old businesses, including the Ordnance Factory, are gone or at least severely diminished in size.

 There are a number of pubs in Sinfin.
-Within the City of Derby are the Ferrers Arms, The County and the Oast House already mentioned, as well as the Grampian.
-There is also the Sinfin Moor Social Club.
-The Cock and Bull (originally the Sinfin Hotel, later the Saxon Arms) closed in 2009 and is currently empty awaiting a new owner.
-Another pub, the Fighting Cocks, was demolished in 1998 after a lifespan of only about 20 years.
+Within the City of Derby are the Ferrers Arms, the Oast House, and the Grampian.
+The Fighting Cocks was demolished in 1998 after a lifespan of only about 20 years.
+The Cock and Bull (opened in the 1930s as the Sinfin Hotel, later known as the Saxon Arms) was demolished in 2014 after standing empty for several years.
+The County also stood empty for some time before being demolished in 2020, to be replaced by a motor vehicle servicing centre.
+In 2022, the former Sinfin Social Club was converted into an event venue, Arleston Hall.
 Just outside the city boundary are the Stenson Fields in (you guessed!)
-Stenson Fields; and the Ragley Boat Stop, a converted farmhouse just off Deep Dale Lane, the road leading to Barrow-upon-Trent.
-It has a small landing stage for boats on the Trent & Mersey Canal, hence its name.
+Stenson Fields; the Bubble Inn in Stenson village, taking its name from a turning point (bubble) for narrowboats on the Trent & Mersey Canal; and the Ragley Boat Stop, a converted farmhouse just off Deep Dale Lane, the road leading to Barrow-upon-Trent.
+It has a small landing stage for boats on the same canal, hence its name.

 There are Church of England (St Stephen’s) and Roman Catholic (Holy Spirit) churches, and Sinfin Moor Church which holds services for Church of England, United Reformed and Methodist.
 Perhaps surprisingly, for an area whose population includes many Asians, there are no mosques or temples: the nearest are situated in Normanton.

 Sinfin is connected to Derby City Centre by buses which are very frequent during the day on Mondays to Saturdays, and provide a good, though less frequent service, in the evenings and on Sundays.
-In 2009, the local operator, Arriva, introduced a dedicated fleet of accessible double deck buses on route 38.
-The picture shows one of the new buses on Wordsworth Avenue, during diversions while Sinfin Lane was closed for repairs.
+In 2009, the local operator, Arriva, introduced a dedicated fleet of accessible double deck buses on route 38; in 2014 these were replaced by yet another new fleet, branded Arriva Sapphire, finished to a high standard and equipped with wifi and power points.

 In more recent years, Peartree station, near the Foresters’ Leisure Park, had its service enhanced, and a new station was opened at Willington, about 7 km away.
 But again, neither of these developments proved as successful as had been hoped and both are now served only by a handful of trains.